noamraph/nix-pills/pills/17-nixpkgs-overriding-packages.md

 Note how we pass the `config` with `packageOverrides` when importing `nixpkgs`.
-Then `pkgs.asciidoc-full` is a derivation that has graphviz input (`pkgs.asciidoc` is the lighter version and doesn\'t use graphviz at all).
+Then `pkgs.asciidoc-full` is a derivation that has graphviz input (`pkgs.asciidoc` is the lighter version and doesn't use graphviz at all).

-Since there\'s no version of asciidoc with graphviz without X support in the binary cache, Nix will recompile the needed stuff for you.
+Since there's no version of asciidoc with graphviz without X support in the binary cache, Nix will recompile the needed stuff for you.

 ## The \~/.config/nixpkgs/config.nix file